CarFreeCity/mission_statement/README.md

 * Ample community space such as public squares with lots of restaurants and shops

 * Space for community resources such as: wood shops, metal shops for people to pursue crafts, or facilitate the ability to repair belongings

+# Our Plan:

+**1: Grow our community online:** through producing articles, social media posts, video content and spreading the word online, our goal is to grow this discord to 1000+ active participating members.

+**2: Found a non-profit organization :** The non-profit organization will be used to fund operations of the project including paying for legal and professional services, drafting architectural plans and other expenses of the project.

+**3: Recruit a high calibur board of trustees :**  The purpose of a non-profit board of directors is to provide oversight, guidance, and support to the organization.
+The board is responsible for setting the overall direction and strategy of the non-profit, as well as ensuring that it is being managed effectively and achieving its goals.
+The board typically consists of a group of individuals who are passionate about the non-profit's mission and are committed to supporting its work.
+These individuals may be chosen for their expertise, experience, or connections, and they may serve on a voluntary or paid basis.
+The board has a variety of responsibilities, including setting policies, approving budgets, hiring and evaluating the performance of the non-profit's staff, and representing the organization to the public.

+**4: Identify and work with organizations that are aligned with our mission :**
+[description to come]

+**5: Identify potential build sites :**
+[description to come]

+**6: Raise Investment  :**
+[description to come]

+**7: [... more to come]  :**